Humanities Commons Privacy Statement

 - Your e-mail address

-Your institution may additionally send your affiliation (i.e., staff, student, faculty member).
+Your Participating Organization may additionally send your affiliation (i.e., staff, student, faculty member) to MSU.
 Your shared user identifier is recorded in our user database and is used to connect to your account.
-Your name and e-mail address are not recorded and are not used by Humanities Commons.
+Your name and e-mail address are not recorded and are not used by MSU.

 iv.
 Our Servers.
-When you opt to create a log-in identity on the Humanities Commons servers in order to create and authenticate your Commons account, we require you to give us the following information:
+When you opt to create a log-in identity on MSU’s servers in order to create and authenticate your Commons account, we require you to give us the following information:

 - Your e-mail address